La Pilita sinkhole, Sistema Zacaton

 La Pilita sinkhole seems to be comparatively small – diameter of waterbody at the surface is just some 20 – 35 m.
 But this deep blue pool with slightly acidic water is more than 120 meters deep!

 Sinkhole in process of closing

-At greater depth La Pilita becomes wider – at the depth of 45 m it is 120 m wide in the north-south direction and 90 m wide in east-west direction.
+At greater depth La Pilita becomes wider – at the depth of 45 m, it is 120 m wide in the north-south direction and 90 m wide in the east-west direction.

 It has not always been that – earlier La Pilita has been wide also at the surface level.
 This is testified by a wide travertine rim around the sinkhole.
-This plain travertine is covered with pleasant meadow.
+This plain travertine is covered with a pleasant meadow.

 Water in La Pilita is more than 31° C warm (the warmest of five central cenotes), it contains little dissolved oxygen.
 There is felt the smell of rotten eggs around this sinkhole.

 - Marcus Gary, Sistema Zacatón, research homepage.
 Accessed in the 23rd June 2010